Federal Incentives: Tax Credits & Rebates

 Tax credit offsets federal taxes owed

-HIGH EFFICIENCY ELECTRIC HOME REBATE PROGRAM (coming soon)
+HIGH EFFICIENCY ELECTRIC HOME REBATE PROGRAM

 The Electric Home Rebate Program offers consumer rebates on qualifying heat pumps, panel replacements and electrical wiring.
 Here are a few things you should know about the Electric Home Rebate Program: